LuxMiranda/luxmiranda.github.io/c_recipes.md

 ---

 ### Secret Shea Chocolate Chip Cookies

 Equal parts witchcraft, scientific research, and trial and error have gone into perfecting this recipe.
-Only the brave will dare to attempt summoning these perfectly soft, chewy, plant-based cookies; Few are they who shall know their supernatural, cholesterol-reducing yet unsacrificing deliciousness.
+Only the brave will dare to attempt summoning these perfectly soft, chewy, plant-based cookies; Few are they who shall know their supernatural, cholesterol-friendly yet unsacrificing deliciousness.

 **Makes**: A little more than 12 cookies

 **Ingredients**:

 * 40 g **unrefined shea butter**.
 Be careful sourcing your shea butter; only unrefined (grade A) is edible.
-I recommend [FairTale Ghana](https://fairtaleghana.org).
+For readers in the USA, I recommend [FairTale Ghana](https://fairtaleghana.org).
 * 85 g (0.5 cup) brown sugar or maple syrup
 * 43 g (0.25 cup) cane sugar or agave syrup
 * 15 mL (1 Tbsp) ground flax or chia seed